philipdarke/reproducible-actuarial-work/docs/exercise5.md

 Download [report.Rmd](assets/report.Rmd) and save it in the `reports` directory.
 Click `Knit` to create a PDF which should look like [this](assets/report.pdf).

-Review `report.Rmd` to see how results from the analysis have been included.
-You can experiment by making changes or trying different document types (try `html_document` for example).
+Review `report.Rmd` to see how results from the analysis have been included in the document.
+You can experiment by making changes or trying different document types (try replacing `pdf_document` with `html_document` in the front matter).

 You can also create templates to customise how the document looks, for example to match your organisation's report style.
+See [advanced customisation](https://bookdown.org/yihui/rmarkdown/pdf-document.html#advanced-customization-1) for some pointers.

 <div class="nav">
   <div class="back"><a href="./exercise4"><< Exercise 4</a></div>